Mr-Massenburg/100-days-of-code/README.md

 </p>

 - **Day 35** - June 1: Built a Rain Alert program – checks OpenWeatherMap API for forecast and sends SMS via Twilio if rain is expected.
 Both APIs require authentication
+- **Day 36** - June 3: Built a Stock News Alert – monitors stock price change using Alpha Vantage API and sends formatted news alerts via Twilio if price has more than a 5% change